JabRef/user-documentation/en/CommandLine.md

 Suppresses the JabRef window (i.e. no GUI - Graphic User Interface - is displayed).

-It causes the program to quit immediately once the command line options have been processed.
+It causes the program to exit immediately once the command line options have been processed.
 This option is useful for performing file conversion operations from the command line or a script.